nicholasjng/pybm/examples/sum-example.md

 ## Reducing it to linear time

-Alright, maybe the improvement here is already too obvious.
+Alright, maybe the improvement here is already obvious.
 Of course, we can easily cut the complexity by summing the actual numbers instead of ones.
-The new functions then looks like this:
+The new function then looks like this:

 ```python
 def my_sum(n: int):